-- Maximum occupancy counts established for meeting rooms, bathrooms, and elevators (if applicable) to ensure students are able to maintain physical distancing.
+- Maximum occupancy counts established for meeting rooms, bathrooms, and elevators to ensure students can maintain social distancing.

 - Additional precaution and safety measures may be established based on campus or program needs.

 Students should adhere to the attendance policy in their course syllabi; however, you should not come to class if you are feeling sick.
-If educational opportunities are impacted by a positive COVID-19 student, faculty or staff member, MCCCD will make every effort to assist students in completing their courses and program of study.
-All students who are feeling sick are asked to stay at home and inform your instructor.
-Course makeup work or attendance will be handled on a case by case basis in consultation with Academic Affairs leadership
+If educational opportunities are impacted by a positive COVID-19 case, MCCCD will make every effort to assist students in completing their courses and program of study.
+All students who are feeling sick must stay at home and inform your instructor.
+Course makeup work or attendance will be handled on a case-by-case basis in consultation with the Academic Affairs leadership for the college.